 - Mary Anning for solo voice and stones, a programme about the Victorian Palaeontologist with a scientific introduction

-> - Women Computers for vocal quintet, featuring Ada Lovelace and the work of Cheryl Frances-Hoad
+- Minerva Mathematica for vocal quintet, featuring Ada Lovelace and the work of Cheryl Frances-Hoad

-> Minerva Scientifica has created a series of outreach projects associated with the Performance Programmes in collaboration with the Museum of Life Sciences – King’s College London, and with individual composers and scientists.
+Minerva Scientifica has created a series of outreach projects associated with the Performance Programmes in collaboration with the Museum of Life Sciences – King’s College London, and with individual composers and scientists.
 Outreach programmes are available with all the performance programmes, and are tailored to meet local needs.
 Have a look at our contribution to British Science Week 2016….

 Minerva Scientifica is currently developing a number of new projects featuring women scientists past and present in collaboration with institutions, composers and scientists.